Skip to content

 Athletic Counselor, The Ohio State University Athletics

-Charron Sumler has worked as an athletic counselor (LPCC) at The Ohio State University Athletics since 2019.
-As an athletic counselor she provides individual clinical services, team/group support and coach/staff consultation.
+Charron has worked as an athletic counselor at The Ohio State University Athletics since 2019.
+In addition to providing individual/team clinical services and coach/staff consultation in athletics, as assistant director Charron oversees the daily clinical operations of the sport psychology team.
 Charron previously worked at the University of Texas, where she coordinated services and resources for university students in crisis situations.
-Charron played four years of collegiate basketball and specializes in multicultural counseling, substance use, and trauma within the student athlete population.
+Charron is passionate about creating sport cultures that are safe for all athletes and ensuring that marginalized student athletes have a voice.
+Charron played four years of collegiate basketball and specializes in multicultural counseling, trauma, anxiety and depression.
 She has 10 years of counseling, leadership and case management experience and is currently completing a PhD in Counselor Education from The Ohio State University.

 Jay Coakley, PhD